duanmua/churchill-solitaire-react-native/README.md

 [Inspired by the app](http://churchillsolitaire.com)

-This project was created because I wanted to become more familiar with React Native, and I find the existing Churchill Solitaire app UX to be frustrating.
+This project was created because I wanted to become more familiar with React Native, and I find the existing Churchill Solitaire app UX (locked rotation) and in-app purchase cost of undos to be frustrating.

 ### Differences From Regular Solitaire
 * 2 Decks